Numeric estimation of resource requirements for a practical polarization-frame alignment scheme for QKD: Discussion and conclusion

-More generally, more sophisticated techniques could be incorporated into the protocol to make it more theoretically efficient or practically compact.
+More sophisticated techniques could be incorporated into the scheme to make it more theoretically efficient or practically compact.
 For example, direct estimation of state fidelities~\cite{Flammia2011} might provide a faster mechanism to assess whether full characterization and compensation is necessary.
-Or, where feasible, more optimal measurement approaches (e.g.,~\cite{Rehacek2004, Ling2006}) or more compact polarimetery technologies (e.g.,~\cite{Roy2016}) could potentially improve the practicality of the characterization apparatus.
-Other enhancements, such as estimators optimized for small-changes (e.g.,~\cite{Kolenderski2008}) or online optimum-seeking control mechanisms (e.g.,~\cite{Fisher2015}), with closed-loop control incorporating the compensation elements in the measurement, could be applied to the case of continuous polarization control.
+Or, where feasible, more optimal measurement approaches (e.g., Refs.~\cite{Rehacek2004, Ling2006}) or more compact polarimetery technologies (e.g., Ref.~\cite{Roy2016}) could potentially improve the practicality of the characterization apparatus.
+Other enhancements, such as estimators optimized for small-changes (e.g., Ref.~\cite{Kolenderski2008}) or online optimum-seeking control mechanisms (e.g., Refs.~\cite{Fisher2015, Ding2017}), with closed-loop control incorporating the compensation elements in the measurement, could be applied when deploying for continuous polarization control.
+In comparison to the continuous scheme described in Ref.~\cite{Ding2017}, which shows variable and sometimes very long settling times, such operation using the characterization and optimization approach presented here would compensate the channel effect quickly, accurately, and consistently.

-Nevertheless, under the conditions of an orbiting satellite, this protocol, as it is, has the potential to sufficiently calibrate upon initial acquisition (or some time near it), and maintain calibration (by regular, possibly time-multiplexed, application of this protocol) throughout the remainder of the operating pass.